aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/DoAction.md

 One mitigation the game does is to precipitate the stutter during the battle out loading transition of [StartBattle](../../StartBattle.md).
 It does this by checking a boolean that belongs to MainManager and is only set to true when this happened for the first time since the last save load.
 To prevent any destructive logic to happen, StartBattle will send -555 as the actionid which can be seen as a blank dummy call: it will not perform any meaningful logic, but it will still be enough to force the JIT to compile the coroutine as it was explicitly called.

 ## Procedure
-Considering how large this method its lifecycle will be divided into different phases.
+Considering how large this method is, its lifecycle will be divided into different phases.

 NOTE: If this is a player action, the coroutine expects `availabletargets`, `target`, [currentaction](../../Player%20UI/Pick.md), [itemarea](../../Player%20UI/AttackArea.md) and `currentturn` to be correctly set because they are needed to tell the coroutine the details of the action (notably, `currentturn` tells the `playerdata` index of the player party member performing the action).
 For a [Skill](../../../Enums%20and%20IDs/Skills.md), its cost is expected to be in [flagvar](../../../Flags%20arrays/flagvar.md) 0 (TP if it's 0 or above, HP if it's negative using the absolute value).

 ### Setup
 This is the first phase of the coroutine.
-It ensures the coroutin can proceed and does some preparations logic.
+It ensures the coroutine can proceed and does some preparations logic.

 - `deadmembers` is set to the return of GetDeadParty which are all the player party members indexes whose `hp` is 0 or below
 - If `cancelupdate` is true (which means we had entered into a [terminal flow](../Update%20flows/Terminal%20flow.md)), a frame is yielded followed by the coroutine abruptly ending with a yield break.
 This can be considered a safeguard in case terminal flow was entered before a DoAction call occured